webappio/docs/layerfile-reference/from.md

 `FROM [source]`

-The `FROM` instruction tells Layer what base to use to run tests from.
+The `FROM` instruction tells webapp.io what base to use to run tests from.

 There can only be one `FROM` line in a Layerfile, and it must always be the first directive in the Layerfile.